 Hovertravel also do a discount scheme for hospital visits.

-Red Funnel do a fixed price foot passenger deal for hospital appointments in Southampton.
+Red Funnel do a fixed price foot passenger deal for hospital appointments in Southampton of about £12.

 Hovertravel also do a discount scheme for hospital visits.

-Red Funnel do a fixed price foot passenger deal for hospital appointments in Southampton.
+Red Funnel do a fixed price foot passenger deal for hospital appointments in Southampton of about £12.

 21. Buy a Red Funnel Travel Card (for regular travellers)